 Can Social Media Cause Anxiety?

 In today’s digital age, social media has become an integral part of our lives.
-It allows us to connect with friends, share our experiences, and stay updated on current events.
+It allows us to connect with friends and family, share our thoughts and experiences, and stay updated on current events.
 However, as the popularity of social media continues to rise, so does the concern about its impact on mental health.
 One question that often arises is whether social media can cause anxiety.

 Defining Anxiety: Anxiety is a feeling of unease, such as worry or fear, that can be mild or severe.
 It is a normal human emotion that everyone experiences at times.
 However, when anxiety becomes excessive and interferes with daily life, it can be classified as an anxiety disorder.